fporciel2/Philosophers/README.md

 - Updated the Wiki with explanations.
 - Written some macros and variables representing the main resources of the program.

+Friday 16 February 2024:

+- Added the initializer of the timers and written part of the timer's routine.
+- Fixed some bugs and inconsistencies.

 ## Contributing

 Contributions through forks are welcome.